Skip to footer content

 $vbLabelText $csharpLabel

 This sample code showcases how HTML headers can incorporate images alongside text.
-The BaseUrl property establishes the root path for resolving relative image URLs specified in the string filename, making it simple to include company logos or other graphics.
-The MaxHeight property ensures the header doesn't exceed specified dimensions, maintaining consistent document layouts.
+The BaseUrl property establishes the root path for resolving relative image URLs, making it simple to include company logos or other graphics.
+The MaxHeight property ensures the header does not exceed specified dimensions, maintaining consistent document layouts.

 How Can You Add Headers to Existing PDF Documents?

-A common requirement involves adding headers and footers to PDF files that already exist—whether they're uploaded documents, merged files, or PDFs generated by other systems.
-IronPDF handles this scenario elegantly with the AddHtmlHeaders and AddHtmlFooters methods.
+A common requirement involves adding headers and footers to PDF files that already exist -- whether they are uploaded documents, merged files, or PDFs generated by other systems.
+IronPDF handles this scenario with the AddHtmlHeaders and AddHtmlFooters methods.

 using IronPdf;